spaceraccoon/babylonian-seal-collection/README.md

 ## Introduction

 A digital library for recording and displaying seals from the Yale Babylonian Collection.
 It is built on Django REST Framework (backend) and React (frontend).
+A Yale Computer Science Senior Project.

 ## Prerequisites